coco11563/Prompting-Large-Language-Models-to-Interpret-scRNA-seq-Data/README.md

 ```
 If the requesting is interrupted due to network fluctuations, simply rerun the script with the same parameters to continue from where it left off.

-### Request complementation gene descriptions from GPT
+### Request complementational gene discriptions from GPT
 See requesting [script](ncbi/request_complementational_gene_discription.py)  on human and mouse gene set.
-By run the following command:
+by run the following command:
 ```
 cd ncbi/
 python request_complementational_gene_discription.py \